-The College of Earth and Mineral Sciences alumni do great things.
+The College of Earth and Mineral Sciences alumni do great things and we like to share their stories.
 Below are the most current stories showcasing our alumni.
-Also, please read the announcements for current updates.

 Message from Sue Powell: Colleen Swetland will be retiring from Penn State at the end of this month, Oct.
 29, 2021.

 Zuleima Karpyn, associate dean for graduate education and research in the College of Earth and Mineral Sciences and professor of petroleum and natural gas engineering, was named the inaugural Donohue Family Professor.

 Penn State alumnus Cody Yackanicz, 2017, is a member of an exclusive club: He is one of only about 2,600 people to complete thru-hiking the entire Pacific Crest Trail (PCT), according to the Pacific Crest Trail Association.

 The Penn State Alumni Association will honor 22 Penn Staters on Oct.
 6 with the Alumni Fellow Award, the highest award given by the Alumni Association.

 The College of Earth and Mineral Sciences has a rich history dating back more than a century, from the original focus on mining engineering, to today's interdisciplinary focus on earth, energy, and materials sciences and engineering.
 Founded in 1896 as the School of Mines, this year, the College of Earth and Mineral Sciences is celebrating its 125th anniversary.

 When David Donohue was a young man, fresh out of graduate school at Penn State and working for a major oil and gas corporation, he believed he found a way to improve a production process for his employer.